 Weigela are classic, easy-care flowering shrubs that offer a spectacular burst of color in late spring and early summer, often with repeat blooms throughout the season.
-They are known for attracting hummingbirds and are wonderfully deer-resistant.
+They are wonderfully deer-resistant.

 Here at the Black Hills Backyard Nursery, we offer several varieties suited for our local climate (USDA Hardiness Zones 4-8).
 To help you decide which is right for your garden border or hedge, here is a comparison of the Weigelas we carry: